robinmanuelthiel/recupreturnbox/src/motor-api/README.md

 ## Docker

 Create a .docker.env file for the docker.
-Get secrets from KeyVault:fahrzeugschein/env-file-docker via make secrets -> remove export and &&, one variable on a new line.

 ```bash
 # Make sure .docker.env is present